 Recognition is always very encouraging and it’s very nice to receive it, but I think when you do music for genuine purposes, you don’t really do it for the recognition or the accolades or the money.
-I think it’s a physical need, at least in my case it’s a very physical need, and of course there had been a lot of important milestones, but I think that need was always a part of me, so it was never a question for me if I should consider anything else because it was just very obvious that I should do it for as long as I can remember.
+I think it’s a physical need, at least in my case it’s a very physical need, and of course there have been a lot of important milestones, but I think that need was always a part of me, so it was never a question for me if I should consider anything else.

 Do you now or did you have earlier to study all the musical repertoire say, from Palestrina to modern composers?
 How do you know that your current music knowledge is enough?

-Do you mean that some composers are performed more often that others or is it something else?
+Do you think some composers are perfomed more often that others or is it something else?

-A mixture of things, but this point, too.
-Let’s say that there’s quite standard repertoire, which is great, and I love that music as well, but I just would wish to see a bit more adventurous programming overall.
+This is true as well.
+Let’s say that there’s quite standard repertoire, and I also love that music, but I just would wish to see a bit more adventurous programming overall.

 Do you tend to have favourites among composers or music styles or genres, or are you accepting of every style and knowing something about every major composer?
 Are you guided by your preferences, certain people in composition, or are you just trying to see bits and parts of the process in general?

-I think it’s hard to generalize because it is rare to find a composer you like every work of.
+I think it’s hard to generalise because it is impossible to find a composer you like every work of.
 But I like to explore, to see if there are works of these composers that are not played much, if there are works that we don’t know.
 I also like searching for possible forgotten treasures or things that might have been swept under the rug.
-I think it is healthy to just look for what is out there, and of course there are some things that may have deserved to be forgotten.
+I think it is healthy to just look for what is out there, do some research.
 It is important to remember that good and bad music has existed throughout history and it is somehow subjective and people can have very different opinions.
-However, I also believe that as a performer I have a better chance to convince an audience and to communicate something to them if I am myself convinced about what I am offering.
+I also believe that as a performer I have a better chance to convince an audience and to communicate something to them if I am myself convinced about what I am offering.

 Can you name your discoveries, what are these pieces and people?

-Well, there’s one piece, for example, which is not exactly a discovery, but I was quite shocked about how few people knew it when I talked about it.
-It’s this dance suite by a French baroque composer Jean-Fery Rebel called Les Elements.
+There is a good example, which is not exactly a discovery but I was quite shocked about how few people knew it when I talked about it.
+It’s a dance suite by a French baroque composer Jean-Féry Rebel (1666-1647) called Les Elements.
 There are several versions of the piece.
-There are ballet suites and and the overture that has been performed separately already in the time of the composer, and it’s a quite shocking piece in a way, because Rebel was one of Louis the XIV’s court composers.
-And so this ballet starts with what we would call cluster technique today, where every note from a scale is played at once.
-Even today it’s quite surprising to hear that to classically trained ears, or probably for anyone.
-But to imagine that someone would do something like that at the time – it feels quite shocking.
-And I’ve been trying to program that piece for so many years and I found several opportunities.
-And I was surprised that the composer, Rebel, who is a brilliant composer, is very largely unknown, that piece is his best known piece, but all the rest of his music has been forgotten, and he has very nice music.
-And actually it goes for a good deal of French baroque composers, because we have basically Rameau and Couperin, these are the names that most people know, but their music is also not performed so much because the French baroque aesthetic is so demanding stylistically and is quite difficult technically to play as well.
+It is originally ballet suite and then the overture, Le Chaos was performed separately already in the time of the composer.
+It’s a quite shocking piece, knowing that Rebel was one of Louis the XIV’s court composers, and this ballet starts with what we today would call ‘cluster technique’, where every note from a scale is played at once.
+Even today it’s very surprising to hear that for classically trained ears, or probably for anyone.
+But to imagine that someone would do something like that at the time – it’s revolutionary.
+I’ve been trying to program that piece for so many years and I finally found several opportunities.
+But when I discovered this piece (when I was already a teenager), I was surprised that Rebel, who is a brilliant composer, is very largely unknown.
+That piece is his best known piece, but all the rest of his music has been forgotten, and he has very nice music.
+It goes for a good deal of French baroque composers, because we have Rameau and Couperin, these are the names that most people know, but their music also isn’t performed so much because of how demanding the French baroque aesthetic is stylistically, and quite difficult technically to play as well.

 There are always pieces that come and go out of trend.
-It’s just funny when you look at the programming of big orchestras and see that very often you have some pieces which are suddenly played all over the world for some reason, so that’s quite an interesting phenomenon, how sometimes these things can spread very quickly, so maybe it’s just a matter of timing and some fashion.
+It’s just funny when you look at the programming of big orchestras and see that very often you have some pieces which are suddenly played all over the world for some reason.
+That’s quite an interesting phenomenon: how sometimes these things can spread very quickly, so maybe it’s just a matter of timing and some fashion.
 I think there’s a number of parameters that can come into play and it’s hard to predict these things.
 But, of course, probably a very good PR person can sell anything.

-Right now I have a complicated relationship with the violin because ever since I started studying conducting, the studies have been taking so much time that it’s been leaving quite little time for playing, and I think it’s been partly me finding a new identity through doing something very new for me, where I felt maybe unconsciously that I needed to put the violin aside for a bit.
-We’re finding each other again now, but it’s a bit difficult, because, even though it’s a very loving relationship… Let’s say, violin is a tricky instrument, because it takes the effort to do something very unnatural in concert.
-But I have always been attracted by the violin because there are certain aspects, like the fact that you can combine the dark register and the light register, and for me, that one instrument can do.
-I think it also has something to do with the human voice, and I used to sing quite a bit, so I think there was something very natural for me to start playing the violin, and it felt like my instrument.
+Right now I have a complicated relationship with the violin because my conducting studies have of course taken a lot of time, but I also think that by starting something new, there was a need to recreate my identity.
+I felt maybe unconsciously that I needed to put the violin aside for a bit.
+We’re finding each other again now, but I have always been attracted by the violin because can combine the dark register and the light register.
+I think it also has something to do with the human voice, and I used to sing quite a bit, so there was something very natural for me to start playing the violin, and it felt, and still feels, like my instrument.

 Do you know character of your practice?
 Do you need time to get into full flow, how do you know you are at the top of your game when playing it?
 There is this conception about musicians that they play these beautiful violin concertos on stage through sheer inspiration, and I wanted to ask you how it happens in practice.

-Surely there is the technical aspect, which is a routine because you just have to build the habit, the muscles to play a certain piece, so that no matter what you’re doing it’s always a part of it, because in a virtuosic concerto there will always be that aspect that you need to learn it and to ingrain it into your body, so there’s a lot of repetition going into it, but of course ideally the piece will bring the inspiration.
-Depending on the music, for me it can be more spontaneous, in the moment, or something that is more rigorously planned – I think that depends a lot on the nature of the piece.
-I’m a firm believer, for instance, in classical repertoire, of more spontaneous way of playing.
+Surely there is the technical aspect, which is a routine because you just have to build the habit, the muscles to play a certain piece, so that no matter what you’re doing it’s always there.
+For example, to learn a virtuosic concerto (or in any piece for that matter) you need to learn it and to ingrain it into your body, so there’s a lot of repetition going into it.
+Then, ideally the piece will bring the inspiration.
+Depending on the music, for me it can be more spontaneous, in the moment, or something that is more rigorously planned — I think that depends a lot on the nature of the piece.
+I’m a firm believer, for instance, in classical repertoire, of a more spontaneous way of playing.
 That brings the music alive in a different way.
 Musically speaking, if I am facing a piece like Mozart’s concerto, and the same as a conductor, a Mozart or Haydn or whatever symphony, then I will most likely map out the different ways it can pan out and then in the performance get inspired by other people or just do it the way I feel.
 For that type of music I will never plan ahead that this is how I want to do it, because I think some things need to be left to the moment to be more genuine.

 When did you first realize that conducting might also be your thing?
 You said that you were trying to build a new identity, is being a conductor this new one, or do you have these two parts (conducting and playing violin) competing with each other?
 How have you been accommodating these two parts of yourself as a musician?

 In a sense yes.
 I think it manifests itself in different ways with different people, thank god not everyone is the same, it would be very boring.
-But I think that among a lot of people there’s a sense of initiative in organizing projects, or a sense of duty, a sense of leadership in different ways.
-I mean, leadership can be a lot of things and I think especially today this definition may be broadening, which is a great thing, so maybe the profile of leaders will be more and more different, which would be really interesting to see.
+But I think that among a lot of these people there’s a sense of initiative in organizing projects, or a sense of duty, a sense of leadership in different ways.
+I mean, leadership can be many things, and I think especially today this definition may be broadening, which is a great thing.
+So maybe the profile of leaders will be more and more different, which would be really interesting to see.

 Can we talk about what conductors do in everyday practice?
 The first part is study and preparation, I assume?
 If we leave out the organizational details, could you describe the actual collaborations at rehearsals and concerts that follow the preparation period?

 Well, the first part takes most of the time, as it is the time we spend at the desk reading the score, and getting to know what is in the score.
-It involves reading and taking thousands of decisions also, like interpretation, or finding something that is vague or unclear, and you need to have an answer in case someone asks you.
+It involves reading and taking thousands of decisions, like interpretation, or finding something that is vague or unclear, and you need to have an answer in case someone asks you.
 It involves getting familiar with the material, seeing how the voices work individually and interact with each other.
 And of course it happens to come across pieces that you don’t necessarily like, if you don’t have the chance to choose the program yourself, so that’s always a challenge.
 I always try to find something that I can relate to or something that I can love, there has to be something that I can defend in the piece.
 I try to connect with it to be able to conduct it.
 And then, when you come in front of the orchestra, the atmosphere is very different depending on the ensemble you find yourself in front of.
 Some ensembles are ready to experiment, if you have some experiments in mind, or are open to what I was saying earlier, the fact of not deciding in advance.
-A classical symphony typically repeats itself a lot, and so that’s why it is interesting to keep it spontaneous.
-Orchestras are typically used to making decisions and writing them down and then just looking at their music and knowing ahead of time what they are going to do.
-And, so, typically, if I arrive and they ask me, ‘In the repetition here, should we play louder or softer?’, and I answer that they will have to see in concert, look up and listen to each other, it can be very disorienting for some people.
+A classical symphony typically repeats itself a lot, and so that’s why it is interesting to keep it knowing ahead of time what they are going to do.
+And, so, typically, if I arrive and they ask me, ‘In the repetition here, should we play louder or softer?’, and I answer that they will have to see in concert, look up and listen to each other, it can be disorienting for some people.
 It is interesting to see how people react to these kinds of shocks and to expose them to a different way of working.